AmplifierCreative/website/src/pages/portfolio/2020-11-17-project-title.md

 clientlogo: /img/fpp_podstack_color.png
 featuredimage: /img/products-grid3.jpg
 title: Logo exploration
-description: Test
+description: Cardinal Joinery—an all-new company that specializes in restoring and recreating historic woodwork—needed a logo that captured their specific trade of preserving both the material fabric of history and the legacy of previous generations of craftspeople.
 tags:
   - Design
-whatWeDid: With extensive research into the High Brew Coffee brand, we first pinpointed the best differentiators to reference in the advertisement.
-Then, we created a positioning that ensured this information would resonate with the Free Pizza Podcast audience of creators while maintaining the podcast’s voice and tone.
+whatWeDid: "We started with a discovery call to gain more insights into the brand, mostly focusing on the team’s likes and dislikes as many branding details were still to be determined.
+(But, that meant added flexibility for us to explore fonts, colors, and design treatments!)
+Next, we created and pressure-tested wordmarks and logos that incorporated their needs and must-haves in a way that not only represented the brand but made their new business stand out in a unique way. "
 cta:
   heading: See something you like?
   subheading: "We'll buy the coffee. "
   button: let's chat
 seo:
-  title: Test123
-  description: testing testing
+  title: amplifier creative | Cardinal Joinery logo exploration
+  description: Cardinal Joinery partnered with us to create the new company’s
+    logo, and these are the results.
   image: /img/products-grid3.jpg
-  slug: /portfolio/example-slug-four
+  slug: /portfolio/cardinal-joinery-logo-exploration/
 ---

 Description goes here and may be long, so let’s have body copy.
 The Free Pizza Podcast